 Sam Quinney MPP

 Sam is the Interim Director of The Lab @ DC.
-Under his leadership, The Lab works to generate timely, relevant, and high-quality evidence to inform the decisions that affect DC residents’ lives.
+Under his leadership, The Lab works to generate timely, relevant, and high-quality evidence to improve lives in the District.

 Sam joined the Lab in January 2016 as its first full-time employee.
-Prior to joining The Lab @ DC, Sam worked at the US Department of Education (ED) and White House Social and Behavioral Sciences Team to embed behavioral insights and rigorous testing into outreach to struggling student borrowers.
-In K-12 education, Sam informed the development and analysis of many ED initiatives, including School Improvement Grants and new regulations for teacher preparation programs.
+Prior to joining The Lab @ DC, Sam worked at the US Department of Education (ED) and White House Social and Behavioral Sciences Team.
+In behavioral science, Sam worked to embed behavioral insights and rigorous testing within the department’s outreach to struggling student borrowers.
+In K-12 education, Sam contributed to the development and evaluation of many ED initiatives related to school turnaround, high school graduation, teacher preparation, and college choice.

 Sam was a 2013 Presidential Management Fellow and a 2007 Teach For America Corps Member.
-Sam holds a B.A. in political science and writing from Villanova University, a secondary teaching certification from University of Pennsylvania, and a Masters of public policy from the University of Chicago.
-Sam lives in Ward 6 in Capitol Hill East with his wife, Kelly, dog, Nova and (soon to be born and yet to be named) first child…
+Sam holds a B.A. in political science and writing from Villanova University, a secondary teaching certification from University of Pennsylvania, and a Masters of Public Policy from the University of Chicago.
+Sam lives in Ward 6 in Capitol Hill East with his wife, Kelly, newborn son, Isaiah, and their dog, Nova.